py4j/py4j/py4j-web/index.rst

 ===============

 Py4J enables Python programs to dynamically access arbitrary Java objects.
 Methods are called as if the Java objects resided in the Python virtual machine.
-There is no code to generate and no interface to implement for the shared objects on both sides.
+Py4J is distributed under the `BSD license <http://sourceforge.net/apps/trac/py4j/browser/trunk/py4j-python/LICENSE.txt>`_.

 Here is a brief example of what you can do with Py4J.
 The following Python program receives a *java.lang.StringBuffer* instance from a JVM and calls some of its methods: